johnbrandborg/faker-events/README.md

  development and testing purposes without relying on real data.

 ## Usage
-Using Faker Events is a library, and doesn't come with a CLI.
+Faker Events is a package that doesn't come with a CLI.
 This is in part due to the Events you create being written in Python as objects.

-This library utilises the Faker package to generate it's data on the profile.
+The Faker package is utilised to generate the data on the profiles.
 Understanding how Faker works is recommended and you can find the documentation for it [here](https://faker.readthedocs.io/en/stable/).

+Beyond the profiles though for the custom event types any python data generation software can be used.

 ### Installation
 By default faker-events simply prints to standard out.
 To use a stream, give